-In the debate over whether Layne Norton is on steroids or natural, his background in nutritional sciences is often brought up.
-While some question his lean mass gains, others argue that as a natural bodybuilder, he has achieved his physique without the use of anabolic steroids.
+While some question Norton's lean mass gains, others argue that, as a natural bodybuilder, he has achieved his physique without the use of anabolic steroids.
 Furthermore, discussions around his weight class are often part of the conversation.

 To answer this question, we took a closer look at some side effects that would indicate if Layne could have taken steroids.

 This is one of the more common side effects that steroid users deal with.
 According to a study published on the PubMed website, excessive vascularity is most notable in the arms and legs, where veins seem to be very pronounced and almost poking through the skin .

 If you look at photos of Layne showing off his muscles, then you could argue that those veins are indeed popping out.